DataDog/KubeHound/docs/user-guide/getting-started.md

 ## Visualize and query the KubeHound data

+!!! note

+    You can find the visual representation of the KubeHound graph model [here](/reference/).

 Once the data is loaded in the graph database, it's time to visualize and query it!

 You can explore it interactively in your graph client.
 Then, refer to KubeHound's [query library](../queries/index.md) to start asking questions to your data.